spack/spack-tutorial-container/UPDATING.md

 verify the packages in the build cache.
 The `pipeline.key` output file will contain the text that should be copy/pasted into the CI environment variable `SPACK_SIGNING_KEY` so pipeline jobs will be able to both sign and verify packages.
-This repo contains a script that can generate the needed products from a keychain, given an export path and a key name.
-From the root of this repository, run:
+The `export_pipeline_key.sh` shell script can generate the needed products from a keychain, given an export path and a key name.
+The generated `public.key` can be committed to the repository and kept around for as long as the signing key (private) will continue to be used to sign the tutorial packages.
+Make sure to pick a key (by providing it's name) that does not require a passphrase, or it will not work in the pipeline build jobs.
+To use the helper script, run the following command from the root of the repository:

     $ ./keyhelp/export_pipeline_key.sh ./docker "name-of-key-to-export"

-The `public.key` can be committed to the repository and kept around for as long as the signing key (private) will continue to be used to sign the tutorial packages.

-NOTE: the "name-of-key-to-export" should identify a key from the keychain that does not require a passphrase, or it will not work in the pipeline build jobs.

 1. Create a new mirror (this is required until the sync process between the mirror and the container build cache is controlled by/limited to the spack